alexc-dft/aim_pot_parser/README.md

 # regGridPlot usage

-regGridPlot [options] [input_file]
+regGridPlot [options] [grid_vectors_input_file]

 [options]
 -d, --debug: Enables debug mode for verbose output.

-[input_file] specifies the vectors & their repeats defining the grid.
+[grid_vectors_input_file] specifies the vectors & their repeats defining the grid.
 The file is delimited by whitespace and has the format:

-If no input file is specified the default input file in ./plot_input/default.in will be used.
+If no input file is specified the default input file  from io_params will be used.
+This file is user editable (advanced).

 Repeats_A(int) A_x(float) A_y(float) A_z(float)
 Repeats_B(int) B_x(float) B_y(float) B_z(float)